biominer-lab/.github/profile/README.md

 The SEQC DataHub repository is used to manage the metadata and specifications for the SEQC project.

 ```
-|- .github/                          -> Scripts for Continuous Integration and Delivery (Metadata QA & QC, Syncing the Metadata to BioMiner System)
+|- .github/                          -> Scripts for Continuous Integration and Delivery (Metadata QA & QC, Syncing the Metadata to the BioMiner System)
 |- data/                             -> Metadata Tables (Each sub directory (named with the project name) contains several metadata tables for every entity, please read the specifications for more details)
 |    |- <PROJECT_NAME>_RNA/
 |    |       |- project/